-In 1954, the Mission opened its doors to provide food, clothing and shelter to homeless men in the Nashville community.
-In 1968, the Mission expanded to meet the needs of the increasing numbers of homeless women and children in the community.
+In 1954, the Mission opened its doors to provide food, clothing and shelter to men experiencing homelessness in the Nashville community.
+In 1968, the Mission expanded to meet the needs of the increasing numbers of women and children experiencing homelessness in the community.

 Revival at Ryman Auditorium

 In 1953, Dr. Charles Fuller, a well-known Gospel radio preacher from The Old Fashioned Revival Hour led a revival at the Ryman Auditorium.
-While staying at the Sam Davis Hotel, Fuller encountered numerous homeless men living on the streets of Nashville and made mention of them during his sermon.
-After the revival, Dr. Fuller returned the honorarium he received for speaking and asked that it be used to establish a facility that would care for the city’s homeless and hurting.
+While staying at the Sam Davis Hotel, Fuller encountered numerous men experiencing homelessness living on the streets of Nashville and made mention of them during his sermon.
+After the revival, Dr. Fuller returned the honorarium he received for speaking and asked that it be used to establish a facility that would care for the city’s unhoused population.

 First Homeless Shelter

 In 1956, the Mission opened “Rescue Haven,” on a 125-acre farm near Joelton.
-Eventually, more than 1,500 destitute, alcoholic men passed through its doors.
+Eventually, more than 1,500 men struggling with alcohol addiction passed through its doors.
 It was subsequently sold in 1962, due to indebtedness.

 The Mission was reorganized in 1963 and on January 1, 1964, Charles R. Short, Mission Superintendent resigned, and James Funderburk was appointed to the position.
 That same year, concentrated efforts mostly on acquainting the public with the work of the Mission.
 A radio ministry began with daily five-minute talks, not so much to raise funds but to present the work being done.